 Ever since he has been lobbying government and different organization in support of the extension of wireless services to several unconnected remote villages.

-Now that it is a world trend for the use of TV white space technology for rural broadband internet connection, Mr. Pun is certain that the TVWS can be used for the wide expansion of the rural broadband coverage, that is not feasible from a cellular network or optical fiber network.
-He expressed his dissatisfaction over the nonutilization of Remote telecommunication development fund (RTDF) for the betterment of remote wireless connectivity.
+Now that it is a world trend for the use of TV white space technology for rural broadband internet connection, Mr. Pun is certain that the TVWS can be used for the wide extension of the rural broadband coverage.
+Such is not feasible from a cellular network or optical fiber network.
+He expressed his dissatisfaction over the non-utilization of the Remote telecommunication development fund (RTDF) for the betterment of remote wireless connectivity.

-It is also known that he has already put forward both of his demands (TVWS and RTDF) to the Ministry of Information and Communication.
-As it is already known that the broadband connectivity has a great impact on the economy, using the RTDF in white space technology for wider broadband connection in remote areas will boost up the economy of the country as a whole.
+As known, he has already put forward both of his demands (TVWS and RTDF) to the Ministry of Information and Communication.
+Broadband connectivity has a great impact on the economy.
+So, using the RTDF in white space technology for wider broadband connection in remote areas will boost up the economy of the country as a whole.

 What is TV whitespace?